 Available in Classic and VPC

 NAVER Cloud Platform allows you to control access to resources and requests to perform actions based on Condition keys.
-This section explains Resource Tag, a Condition key used to control access to resources, and Request Tag, a Condition key used to control action requests.
+You can learn about Resource Tag, a Condition key used to control access to resources, and Request Tag, a Condition key used to control action requests.

 |